-November 14, 2025 -
+November 14, 2025 - | Room C170-C171

-This session showcases real-world applications of AI in stormwater, landfill and wastewater engineering.
+This session showcases real-world applications of AI in stormwater, landfill, and wastewater engineering.
 Attendees will experience the concept in action: live, AI-assisted engineering that promotes circular economies, enhances climate resilience and protects vital natural systems like wetlands.

-Join veteran environmental engineer John O. Smith, P.E., BCEE, and AI strategist Davar Ardalan as they demonstrate the next frontier of innovation in waste and landfill management: human-AI collaboration.
+Join veteran environmental engineer John O. Smith, P.E., BCEE, and AI strategist Davar Ardalan of The BAI Group, as they demonstrate the next frontier of innovation in waste and landfill management: human-AI collaboration.
 Smith will demo a dialogue with his own AI assistant, John Smith GPT, a beta-generative AI model designed by Ardalan to reflect Smith's 40+ years of civil and environmental engineering experience from Hong Kong to Maryland.
 Their collaboration reflects a practical, human-centered approach to leveraging AI by augmenting expertise, not replacing it.

 Developed using generative AI tools, this session offers a hands-on look at how engineers can responsibly use AI to enhance decision-making, write proposals, calculate project feasibility, and manage compliance.
 The presenters will explain the key considerations in deploying trustworthy AI.
 These include ethical frameworks, data governance, the risks of proprietary data exposure, and the significant energy and resource footprint of AI systems.